loujaybee/cloud-exam-notes/developer-associate/notes.md

   - Core services (Lambda, EC2, RDS, etc)
 - Update your imaginary business repo with some new services
   - Create an AWS diagram
-- Check out the other courses to see if anything is missing
+- Check out the other courses to see if anything is missing (ACloudGuru, Stephane Mareek, Cloud Academy)
 - Buy prep questions

 ## Courses